Jason2Brownlee/AuthoritySite/README.md

 ### Disclosures

 I have added links to all books on Amazon.
 If you purchase a book from Amazon using my links, thank you kindly.
 As an Amazon Associate I earn from qualifying purchases.

-I have added notes on some books and essays.
-ChatGPT was used to provide lists of the main points.

 ### Email me